madanyc/workfront-learn.en/help/manage-work/project-timelines/track-work-progress-from-the-project-timeline.md

 ---
 title: Track progress from the project timeline
-description: Learn how to track the progress of work from the project timeline in [!DNL  ] using percent complete, status, assignments, or constraints.
+description: Learn how to track the progress of work from the project timeline in [!DNL  Workfront] using percent complete, status, assignments, or constraints.
 feature: Work Management
 type: Article
 role: User